katherinebellafioresanden/circle-packings/README.md

 The command line will then walk you through a menu to generate the precise data and/or image you'd like.

+# Data Format

-Data will be saved to a .txt file in the same folder.
+Data will be saved to a .txt file in the same folder as the project.
+Each circle will be printed on its own line in this format:

+`[curvature], [curvature * x-coordinate of center], [curvature * y-coord of center]`

+Sample data for the People packing (-6 11 14 15):

+    -6,   -3,   -4
+    11,   6,   8
+    14,   7,   8
+    15,   6,   10